ripleytech/webn.es/README.md

 ![](images/logo.png)

-An NES emulator for everyone
+A remixed NES emulator for fun!
 =======

 This fork was made to support custom ROM artwork for SOMArts 2018 The Black Woman Is God: Assembly of the Gods!